hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 There are also (sometimes) issues with tooling, such as code formatters or [Haskell Language Server](https://haskell-language-server.readthedocs.io/en/stable/).

-The `OsString` type provides its quasi-quoter [osstr](https://hackage.haskell.org/package/os-string-2.0.2.1/docs/System-OsString.html#v:osstr).
+The `OsString` type provides its own quasi-quoter [osstr](https://hackage.haskell.org/package/os-string-2.0.2.1/docs/System-OsString.html#v:osstr).

 The main advantage, again, is that quasi-quoters can properly fail and do so at compile-time.